Poll: President Donald Trump’s Approval Rating At 35 Percent In Wake Of Hurricane Harvey, May Keep Sliding

 Meanwhile, news that Trump sought to build a Trump Tower in Russia at the heart of the 2016 presidential campaign run is also raising eyebrows.
 The Washington Post reports Trump worked closely with a Russian real-estate baron in trying to finalize the deal.

-At one point, the Post reports developer Felix Sater urged Trump to come to Moscow to promote the deal, assuring him that it was virtually a given he could get President Vladimir Putin to say “great things” about him.
-Safer is also reported to have exchanged emails with Trump attorney Michael Cohen, where he allegedly boasted the two would soon be celebrating “one of the biggest residential projects in real estate history and Donald Trump’s election as president.”
+The Post reports developer Felix Sater urged Trump to come to Moscow to promote the deal at one point, assuring him that it was virtually a given he could get President Vladimir Putin to say “great things” about him.
+Sater is also reported to have exchanged emails with Trump attorney Michael Cohen, where he allegedly boasted the two would soon be celebrating “one of the biggest residential projects in real estate history and Donald Trump’s election as president.”

-As far back as 2007, the Post reports Trump had an eye cast toward Russia.
+As far back as 2007, the Post reports, Trump had an eye cast toward Russia.

 “Russia is one of the hottest places in the world for investment,” he said in a court deposition back then.
 “We will be in Moscow at some point,” he added.